Josephine Baker, 1st Black woman honored in French Pantheon

 “She was that kind of fantasy: not the Black body of an American woman but of an African woman,” Theatre des Champs-Elysees spokesperson Ophélie Lachaux told the AP.
 “And that’s why they asked Josephine to dance something ‘tribal,’ ‘savage,’ ‘African’-like.”

 In September 1939, as France and Britain declared war against Nazi Germany, Baker got in touch with the head of the French counterintelligence services.
-She started working as an informant, traveling, getting close to officials and sharing information hidden on her music sheets.
+She started working as an informant, traveling, getting close to officials and sharing information hidden on her music sheets, according to French military archives.

 Researcher and historian Géraud Létang said Baker lived “a double life between, on the one side, the music hall artist, and on the other side, another secret life, later becoming completely illegal, of intelligence agent.”